A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Introduction

 Initial works designed several RPM datasets~\cite{matzen2010recreating,wang2015automatic,hoshen2017iq}, however, measuring generalization was not their focus.
 While some works explored knowledge transfer between related tasks~\cite{mandziuk2019deepiq,tomaszewska2022duel}, the complexity of the datasets was limited and consequently they didn't pose a challenge for contemporary DL methods.
 To measure generalization in modern DL models, the PGM dataset was introduced~\cite{santoro2018measuring}.
 PGM defines eight generalization regimes, each specifying the distribution of objects, rules and attributes in train and test splits.
 For instance, in the \texttt{Held-out Triples} split, a given rule--object--attribute triplet (e.g. Progression on Object's Size) was assigned only to one of the two splits.
 In effect, the models were tested on triplet combinations different from training ones, allowing to assess their generalization capabilities.
 A subsequent work proposed RAVEN~\cite{zhang2019raven}, another RPM dataset with enriched perceptual complexity of matrices instantiated in seven visual configurations (\texttt{Center}, \texttt{2x2Grid}, \texttt{3x3Grid}, \texttt{Left-Right}, \texttt{Up-Down}, \texttt{Out-InCenter}, \texttt{Out-InGrid}).
-Moreover, the benchmark is characterized by a moderate sample size, i.e. 70K instances, compared to 1.42M RPMs per each of the eight regimes in PGM.
+Moreover, the benchmark is characterized by a moderate sample size, i.e. $70\text{K}$ instances, compared to $1.42\text{M}$ RPMs per each of the eight regimes in PGM.
 Due to this size disparity, subsequent research gravitated towards RAVEN and its revised variants (I-RAVEN~\cite{hu2021stratified} and RAVEN-Fair~\cite{benny2020scale}), which didn't require substantial computational resources to train DL models.

-Drawing inspiration from the generalization assessment capabilities of PGM and the broad adoption of RAVEN, this paper proposes a novel suite of generalization challenges stemming from I-RAVEN~\cite{hu2021stratified} (a revised variant of RAVEN that removes a bias in RAVEN's answer panels).
-The proposed suite of benchmarks allows assessing generalization of AVR models without requiring substantial computational resources.
+\paragraph{Contribution.} Drawing inspiration from the broad adoption of RAVEN and the generalization assessment capabilities of PGM, this paper proposes a novel suite of generalization challenges stemming from I-RAVEN~\cite{hu2021stratified} (a revised variant of RAVEN that removes a bias in RAVEN's answer panels).
+However, unlike I-RAVEN, the proposed suite of benchmarks allows for a direct assessment of the generalization and knowledge transfer of AVR models.
+Compared to PGM, our datasets feature compositionality and variety of figure configurations, and their processing doesn't require substantial computational resources.
+Furthermore, they include structural annotations, which are utilized, for example, in recent neuro-symbolic approaches~\cite{zhang2021abstract,zhang2022learning}.